Nagar District

 Nagar District is a district in the Pakistani-administered Gilgit-Baltistan, in the larger disputed Kashmir region.
+Nagar District was established in 2015 by the division of the into two districts: the Nagar District and the Hunzu District.

+Geography

-It is one of the 14 districts of Gilgit-Baltistan.
-Nagar District was established in 2015 by the division of the Hunza–Nagar District into two districts: the Hunza District and the Nagar District.
-The Nagar District is bounded on the north and north-east by the Hunza District, on the south-east by the Shigar District, on the south by the Gilgit District, and on the west by the Gupis-Yasin District.
+The Nagar District largely coincides with Nagar Valley.
+It is bounded on the north and north-east by the Hunza District, on the south-east by the Shigar District, on the south by the Gilgit District, and on the west by the Ghizer District.
 The district headquarters in the town of Nagarkhas.
 Overall less than 10% of the district is covered by alpine and winter pastures while 87% of land is either barren or permanently snow covered.

+History

+Nagar was historically a princely state, ruled by a branch of Trakhān dynasty of Gilgit.
+It acceded to Pakistan in 1947 following the Gilgit Rebellion.
+The state was abolished in 1972 and converted to a subdivision of Gilgit District.
+Hunza-Nagar District was established in 2008, later bifurcated into Hunza and Nagar districts in 2015.